 It’s often said that a true friend will tell you if you have bad breath.
 Bad breath, formally known as halitosis, is embarrassing and can hold you back from truly enjoying your life and social situations.
-Like good friends, Dr. Sevey and Dr. Atwell in Bangor will tell it to you straight.
+Like good friends, Dr. Sevey and Dr. Sigwart in Bangor will tell it to you straight.
 Read more below to determine what to do about your bad breath.

 Is Bad Breath Normal?